Vyral/mary-peacock-recruiting/_posts/2020-03-09-positive-personality-traits-for-real-estate-agents.md

 Yet, as a new agent, you might find yourself trying to put on an impression that fits your new *real estate pro* image.
 This facade seldom works because clients see right through it.

-Think about the times you’ve spent interacting with new car salespeople, insurance salespeople, mortgage lenders or other professionals.
+Think about the times you’ve spent interacting with new car salespeople, insurance salespeople, mortgage lenders, or other professionals.
 Think about the professionals you found authentic, and the people who didn’t impress you.

 It usually comes down to personality and how someone presents themselves.
 If you like someone, you’re apt to do business with them\!

-With this in mind, if you are genuinely enthused about helping others, and you have a passion for real estate, you’re off to a good start\!
+With this in mind, if you are genuinely enthused about helping others and you have a passion for real estate, you’re off to a good start\!

-\*\*2.
-Cultivate desirable traits.
-Discard bad habits. \*\*
+**2. Cultivate desirable traits.
+Discard bad habits. **

 There are several traits that send clients running away: